NYULibraries/dlts-finding-aids-zek-generated-code/README.md

 # NYU DLTS Finding Aids Zek Generated Code - ARCHIVED

 This is an archive of the `zek` files used for analysis of EAD files during the initial development phases of the Finding Aids Redesign project.
-Analysis is not being done using the EAD element extractor and union analyzer.
+Analysis is now being done using [nyudlts / dlts\-finding\-aids\-ead\-element\-extractor](https://github.com/nyudlts/dlts-finding-aids-ead-element-extractor).

 -----